graphaware/neo4j-reco/README.md

 --------------------------------------------

 This documentation is in progress.
 In the meantime, have a look at the `ModuleIntegrationTest` class and the other classes it uses to get started.
-Also, the classes in this library have a decent Javadoc, which should help you get building your first recommendation engine.
+Also, the classes in this library have a decent <a href="http://graphaware.com/site/reco/latest/apidocs/" target="_blank">Javadoc</a>, which should help you get building your first recommendation engine.

 Feel free to get in touch for support (info@graphaware.com).